onzfonz/comp227/src/content/1/en/part1d.md

 **Make sure that from now on you don't see any warnings in your console!**

-<h4>1.12*: anecdotes step1</h4>
+#### 1.12*: anecdotes step1

 The world of software engineering is filled with [anecdotes](http://www.comp.nus.edu.sg/~damithch/pages/SE-quotes.htm) that distill timeless truths from our field into short one-liners.

-Expand the following application by adding a button that can be clicked to display a <i>random</i> anecdote from the field of software engineering:
+Expand the following application by adding a button that can be clicked to display a *random* anecdote from the field of software engineering:

 ```js
 import { useState } from 'react'